danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 -VirtualBox in order to host Kali in a virtual machine.

 -A target system.
-You can just use your main operating system as the target.
+I suggest installing a second virtual machine with [Windows XP as I have done][first-hack-pt1]

 -Your own router